174-Ansh/technojam-task-Web-development/README.md

 and after this i work on responsiveness through @media queries
 # Problems i faced
 fistly i was not comfortable with grid layout<br>
-then for making it responsive i used different units and i come to know about viewport importance for differnt formats units
+then for making it responsive i used different units and i come to know about viewport importance for differnt formats and units<br>